lewisrodgers/codelabs/domain-wide-delegation/README.md

 2. The GCP admin* from the operations team
 3. And the G Suite domain admininstrator from some other part of IT

-*GCP Admin is a generalized term I'm using to refer to someone who has the permissions to create service accounts, whether it be a GCP Project Owner or a Service Account Admin.
+_*GCP Admin is a generalized term I'm using to refer to someone who has the permissions to create service accounts, whether it be a GCP Project Owner or a Service Account Admin._

 ![roles]

+The Security team would be a factor in this dance as well, but left out for brevity.

 ## The Developer